firecat53/dockerfiles/plex/README.rst

 Docker Plex
 ===========

-This is a Dockerfile to set up (https://plex.tv/ "Plex Media Server") - (https://plex.tv/)
+This is a Dockerfile to set up `Plex Media Server`_.

 Build
 -----